 PilotFish Interface Exchange

 Welcome to the eiConsole PilotFish Interface Exchange (PIE) template’s demonstration.
-In this demo we’ll show how templates can be downloaded from the PilotFish Interface Exchange, or the PIE, and used within the eiConsole.
+In this demo, we’ll show how templates can be downloaded from the PilotFish Interface Exchange (PIE) and used within the eiConsole.
 We begin with an empty project in the Route File Management window.
 The first thing we’ll do is open up the PilotFish Interface Exchange Web Center, or PIE Web Center, by clicking this icon.

 Next, we’ll search for the template that we want to download.
 In this case, we’ll be looking for an HL7 Immunization template.
 Type the search term in the search box, and then hit SEARCH and you’ll be presented with a list of products available on the PIE.